 7 No-Fail Test-Taking Tips

-7 simple study tricks to improve test scores for students with ADHD and learning disabilities.
+These proven study tricks can help to improve test scores for students with ADHD and learning disabilities.

 Can’t live with ’em, can’t graduate without ’em.
 We’re talking tests here.
 Like it or not (not!), tests are an important academic assessment tool.